cpoff/meteor-todo/readme.md

 This is an open source project I picked up just to tinker with.
-You know, for fun.

 # Meteor TodoMVC Example